0LNetworkCommunity/libra-legacy-v6/ol/documentation/node-ops/validators/validator_onboarding_hard_mode.md

 sudo apt install tmux git make
 ```

-It is recommended to perform the following steps inside tmux:
+It is recommended to perform the steps from 1.4 onwards inside tmux.
+Short tmux intruction:

 ```
 # start a new tmux session